Michael-Purser/Optimal-Robot-Ninja/README.md

     * Add own planner to navigation stack
     * Add print and simple "go straight ahead" velocity command and compile
     * Test in simulation
+* Implement test logger in code
+    * Write data to file (in this case, received global plan).

 *Workflow completed and working*